Information on how to find work in the UK

 I am interested in setting up my own business in the UK.
 Is this possible?

 Yes!
-Under the Tier 1 (Graduate Entrepreneur) visa, UK graduates are currently permitted to remain in the UK to set up a business.
+Under the Start-up Visa scheme, UK graduates are currently permitted to remain in the UK to set up a business.

 BCU can support you to start-up, scale and replicate commercial and social enterprise initiatives through our Enterprise and Entrepreneurship service.
 It runs activities, including monthly meet-ups, and start-up programmes as well as keeping you updated through regular newsletters.

-You can sign-up to the Enterprise and Entrepreneurship mailing list HERE to receive information on the activities we run as well as programme deadlines.
+Sign-up to the Enterprise and Entrepreneurship mailing list to receive information on the activities we run as well as programme deadlines.